JLalib/wireguard-install-sh/README.md

 # wireguard-install-sh
-Script auto-install VPN Wireguard
+## Script auto-install VPN Wireguard

 WireGuard road warrior installer for Ubuntu, Debian, AlmaLinux, Rocky Linux, CentOS and Fedora.

 This script will let you set up your own VPN server in no more than a minute, even if you haven't used WireGuard before.
 It has been designed to be as unobtrusive and universal as possible.

-Installation
+## Installation

 Run the script and follow the assistant:

-wget https://git.io/wireguard -O wireguard-install.sh && bash wireguard-install.sh
+wget https://git.io/wireguard -O wireguard-install.sh

+sudo chmod a+x wireguard-install.sh

+sudo ./wireguard-install.sh

+Scan QR with Wireguard App on phone or copy / download user.conf and add it on wireguard App.

 Once it ends, you can run it again to add more users, remove some of them or even completely uninstall WireGuard.